Little Tokyo, Los Angeles: Initial development: Late 1890s to 1930s

-In 1909, Little Tokyo was described as "bounded by San Pedro, First and Requena Streets and Central Avenue.
+In 1909 Little Tokyo was described as "bounded by San Pedro, First and Requena Streets, and Central Avenue.
 The Los Angeles Times added: "It has a population of about 3,500 Japanese ... there are 10,000 Japanese in the city who make this section their rendezvous."

 The area was a magnet for immigrating Japanese until the Exclusion Act of 1924 halted any further migration.
-Shops were along First Street, and vegetable markets were along Central Avenue to the south.
+Shops were located along First Street, and vegetable markets were along Central Avenue to the south.
 Japanese Americans were a significant ethnic group in the vegetable trade, due to the number of successful Japanese American truck farms across Southern California.

 Institutions, associations, and establishments

-The East First Street area is where the first Japanese institutions, associations, and establishments were founded in Los Angeles as Issei (first generation Japanese immigrants) began to congregate in the area.
-The first Japanese religious institution founded in Little Tokyo was the Japanese Episcopal Mission of Los Angeles, now Century United Methodist Church, founded in June 1896 by a group of 5 issei from southern Japan.
-Other religious institutions continued to be founded: the Koyasan Buddhist Temple (1912), Japanese Union Church (1923), and Hompa Hongwaji Buddhist Temple (1925).
+The Issei (first generation Japanese immigrants) congregated in the East First Street area, where the first Japanese institutions, associations, and establishments in Los Angeles were founded.
+The first Japanese religious institution in Little Tokyo was the Japanese Episcopal Mission of Los Angeles, now Century United Methodist Church, founded in June 1896 by a group of five Issei from southern Japan.
+Other religious institutions followed: the Koyasan Buddhist Temple (1912), Japanese Union Church (1923), and Hompa Hongwaji Buddhist Temple (1925).

 The growing population in Little Tokyo was supplemented by the establishment of primary, secondary, and trade schools.
-A large amount of trade schools in Little Tokyo were sewing schools.
-The largest was the Rafu Yossai Gakuen which taught sewing skills to Issei women.
+A great number of trade schools in Little Tokyo were sewing schools.
+The largest was the Rafu Yossai Gakuen, which taught sewing skills to Issei women.

-During this time period various newspapers catered towards Japanese Americans in Los Angeles were founded.
+During this time period various newspapers catered towards Japanese Americans in Los Angeles were established.
 The first Japanese newspaper in the United States was Rafu Shimpo, founded in Little Tokyo in 1903 and which continues to operate.

-Founded during this time were rotating savings and credit associations known as tanomoshiko, which provided funding towards emerging business ventures in Little Tokyo.
+Also founded during this time were rotating savings and credit associations known as tanomoshiko, which provided funding for emerging business ventures in the quarter.

 Community leaders in the 1920s and 1930s established local entities of prominent Japanese American associations such as the Central Japanese Association, Japanese American Citizen's League (JACL), and the Japanese American Chamber of Commerce.
-Concurrently, these leaders worked with Japan to establish kenjinkai or mutual aid societies each associated to one of the Japanese Prefectures.
-These associations would provide mutual aid and social opportunities to Japanese families that had immigrated from the same prefecture represented by the association.
-By 1940, the breadth of kenjinkai covered 40/46 Japanese Prefectures.
+Concurrently these leaders worked with Japan to establish kenjinkai, or mutual aid societies, each associated to one of the Japanese prefectures.
+These associations would provide aid and social opportunities to respective Japanese families who had immigrated from the same prefecture.
+By 1940 the breadth of kenjinkai covered 40 out of 46 Japanese prefectures.